kawilliams/kawilliams.github.io/teaching/hci/oral-exam.md

 We will have one oral exam that will serve as the midterm grade.
 Sign up for a time slot using this link.
 In preparation, I will share demos in-class of a spectrum of responses to give you a sense of what to expect from a high-quality and low-quality response.
 You will also have the opportunity to practice in-class with your peers.

+**Topics will be announced** closer to the date.
+Dr. Williams will coordinate with you on an individual basis if you have accommodations through AADR.

 ## Format

 An oral exam will function like an interview.
 You will sign up for a time slot during the oral exam period during which you and I will meet.
 The oral exam will be a ~10-minute conversation and will typically consist of just a few (1-3) questions that can range from theory to applying those theories.
 This is your opportunity to demonstrate how you can apply the things you have learned throughout the semester, in a way not dissimilar from what you might be asked about in an interview for a job role as a UX designer or UX researcher.
 I may ask follow-up questions based on your responses or provide additional prompts and hints.